Gender

 More Gender Q&A

-What is 'gender transition'?
+What is packing?

 What to do if someone discloses a gender variant identity to me?

-What does it meant to be genderfluid?
+What does it mean to be cisgender?

 This is a website that WE are building together.
 If you have a question there is no answer to on this site, send it here!